U.S. FDA approves Bristol-Myers MS drug, launch delayed due to coronavirus

 Sales of Opdivo have hovered around the $2 billion mark for most of last year but slipped to $1.76 billion in the latest reported quarter.

-Through the Celgene deal, Bristol has also gained access to Celgene’s cash cow, Revlimid, which faces patent expiration in the United States in 2027.
+Through the Celgene deal, Bristol-Myers also has access to the company’s cash cow, Revlimid, which faces patent expiration in the United States in 2027.

+A company spokeswoman told Reuters that Bristol-Myers would finalize the price of the drug when it is launched.

-Shares of the company were up 1.3% at $50 in trading before the bell.
+Shares of the company were up marginally higher at $49 in trading before the bell.

 Reporting by Manas Mishra in Bengaluru; Editing by Vinay Dwivedi and Anil D'Silva